eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 The Untyped API provides [opaque](https://en.wikipedia.org/wiki/Opaque_pointer) (i.e. void) pointers to data, which is flexible and efficient but also requires that the user takes care to interpret received data correctly, i.e. as a type compatible to what was actually sent.
-This is required for interaction with other lower level APIs and should be used sparingly.
+This is required for interaction with other lower level APIs and integration into third party frameworks such as [ROS](https://www.ros.org/).
 For further information see the respective header files.

 There also is a plain [C API](../../../iceoryx_examples/icedelivery_on_c/README.md), which can be used if C++ is not an option.